bryantvilla/PostAnalysis/README.md

 # Resume Generator

 ## Post Analysis
->Note: Currently in development.
-When using Glassdoor, it works, however, information is not parsed neatly.

 Given a URL, the user can view information from a particular job liting

 URL used for testing: `https://www.glassdoor.com/Job/software-engineer-jobs-SRCH_KO0,17.htm?context=Jobs&clickSource=searchBox`